luc-vocab/gc/gc2_specs/SLEEPTRACK2_PHASES.md

  * Move buttons closer to center of board, away from edges
  * Add vibrator motor circuit using the DRV2605L (SSOP package).
 Se below for sample circuit and pin assignments.
  * remove the bno055 circuit.
 I thought the main board needed it, but I think it's only needed on the auxiliary IMU board.
  * See how small we can make the main board.
 Ignore previous constraints about connector placement initially.
+The battery's dimensions are *2.00 x 1.32 x 0.23" (50.8 x 33.5 x 5.9 mm)*.
+Can our board's dimensions approach this ?
  * Does this need to stay a 4-layer board, or does moving to a 2-layer board provide any advantages ?
 * **Auxiliary IMU board**
  * Keep the auxiliary IMU board as a detachable piece.
 Can that one be made smaller ?